cjoakim/azure-cosmosdb-nosql-graph/README.md

 A demonstration of how to use the **Cosmos DB NoSQL API for Graph Workoads**.

-The code implementation in this repo is in **Python**, but the concepts are langage-neutral.
+The code implementation in this repo is in **Python**, but the concepts are language-neutral.

 ## Graph Workload Best Practices with the Cosmos DB NoSQL API

-- Minimize the number of Cosmos DB containers; it's not relational
+- Minimize the number of Cosmos DB containers; it's not a relational database
-- Generally use a Single Container Design
+- Generally use a Single Container Design for the graph
 - Store dissimilar documents in the same container
   - Differentiate these with a 'doctype' attribute or similar attribute
   - For example: 'order', 'line_item', 'delivery' for an eCommerce app